Suno Video Maker: Turn AI Songs Into Music Videos in Minutes

 Pricing for AI Music Creators

-The Free edition is fully featured — same templates, same beat detection, same export presets, same maximum 8K resolution.
+The Free edition is fully featured - same templates, same beat detection, same export presets, same maximum 8K resolution.
 The only difference is a watermark on the rendered video.
-The Pro edition removes the watermark for a one-time $68 payment.
-No subscription, no per-export fee, no render credits.
-If you publish more than two or three Suno songs a month, Pro pays for itself in a single weekend versus any cloud-based AI video generator.
+Pro Monthly removes the watermark for $20/month, Pro Yearly is $200/year, and Studio Annual covers 3 computers for $390/year.
+No per-export fee, no render credits, no render cap.
+If you publish more than two or three Suno songs a month, the monthly plan keeps the entry cost predictable while the annual plans save money over the year.